 Posted by Robert DeStefano

-Finally, on behalf of all of us at Wavelink, thank you for choosing us as your partner for mobile productivity.
-We wish you all the best for a happy, healthy, and productive 2015!
+Finally, all of us at Wavelink that you for trusting us as your partner for mobile productivity.
+We wish you all the best for a healthy, happy, and productive 2016!

 Posted by Robert DeStefano